Fumeng-Yang/annotation-tool/SHEETS_SETUP.md

 ```

 ### Notes:
-- Only fill the `paper_id` column with IDs from the Papers sheet
+- Only fill the `id` column with IDs from the Papers sheet
 - Leave all other columns empty - they'll be filled during annotation
 - Each row represents one paper this coder should annotate